Another version of the following was originally published in February of 2016 …

 After a fire destroyed the original Bethel church in 1875 and those in the black community, many of whom were some of Fair Haven’s founding fathers, were forced to make their way to Red Bank to worship, Fisk made sure a chapel was built to quell the difficulty of commuting.

-Right before the church was built, he was also instrumental in having what was a school for black children on Fisk Street.
+Right before the church was built, he was also instrumental in erecting what was a school for black children on Fisk Street.
 It was known for many years as the Youth Center.
 After the end of segregation, Youth Center was used for kindergarten.